ActiveBrainAtlas2/preprocessing-pipeline/docs/programmer/SETUP.md

 ### Utilities for the Active Atlas Pipeline
 #### Creating a sandbox on your computer.
 Only do this on your home computer.
 Our workstations already have the software installed.
-1. git clone this repository, create a virtual environment in your home dir and install the required packages
+1. git clone this repository, create a virtual environment in our standard location and install the required packages:
     ```bash
     git clone git@github.com:ActiveBrainAtlas2/preprocessing-pipeline.git
     sudo python3 -m venv /usr/local/share/pipeline